dynatrace-extensions/dynatrace-extensions-vscode/README.md

 This extension implements the following commands.
 Most of them, unless specified otherwise should be run from within a VSCode workspace.
+Commands are invoked from the command palette (`Ctrl + Shift + P`).
+All commands are prefixed with `Dynatrace`.

 ### Initialize workspace

 Initializes a new workspace for Dynatrace Extension (2.0) Development.
 This includes loading up schemas, creating extension folder and stub, and creating an empty dist folder.
 This will also configure the `yaml.schema` extension to validate `extension.yaml` with your chosen schema version.
+Once finished, the workspace appears in the new Dynatrace view.

 ### Load schemas